-Lean protein is important to include in a homemade dog food for post surgery recovery.
-A fatty food can upset the digestive tract and actually make your dog feel worse.
-Likewise, anesthesia can effect the normal bacteria in the intestinal tract.
+Lean protein is important to include in homemade dog food for post-surgery recovery.
+Fatty food can upset the digestive tract and actually make your dog feel worse.
+Likewise, anesthesia can affect the normal bacteria in the intestinal tract.
 For this reason, it's important to talk to your veterinarian about adding canine-specific probiotics to this food.

-A homemade dog food for post surgery recovery needs to help restore the balance in the gut and boost your dog's immune system.
+Homemade dog food for post-surgery recovery needs to help restore the balance in the gut and boost your dog's immune system.

 Now, mix all of the ingredients together in a medium-sized mixing bowl.
-The carrots contain the restorative Vitamins A and C. Blueberries are a superfood for dogs that are rich in antioxidants, fiber and phytochemicals.
+The carrots contain restorative Vitamins A and C. Blueberries are a superfood for dogs that are rich in antioxidants, fiber, and phytochemicals.

 This recipe provides 500 total calories.
 It is enough food for a 20-pound dog for one day.
 Of course, you will need to split the food in half and feed 2 servings per day.